Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Libraries and Frameworks:
 -------------------------
- We did not use any third party libraries but we did use chatgbt to assist us.
+ We did not use any third party libraries but we did use chatgpt to assist us.

 Responsive Design:
 ------------------